civican/legisinfo/42-1/bills/C-77/bill_text.md

 ### Section 215

-  ****(1)**** **If** an offender has been sentenced to imprisonment or detention, the carrying into effect of the punishment may be suspended by the **court martial** that imposed the punishment.
+  **(1)** If an offender has been sentenced to imprisonment or detention, the carrying into effect of the punishment may be suspended by the court martial that imposed the punishment.

   **(2)** If the court martial makes a decision that the carrying into effect of the punishment be suspended, it shall include in the decision a statement that it has considered the safety and security of every victim of the offence.

   **(3)** The court martial shall, on request by a victim of the offence, cause a copy of the decision to be given to the victim.

-> **Explanatory Note**:
-> Existing text of section 215:
-> *Existing Text*:
-> > Where an offender has been sentenced to imprisonment or detention, the carrying into effect of the punishment may be suspended by the service tribunal that imposed the punishment.

 ### Section 35

 Subsection 222(2) of the Act is replaced by the following:

-**(2)** **If** the punishment of a service convict undergoing punishment in a penitentiary or **of** a service prisoner undergoing punishment in a civil prison is not suspended under this Act within six months after the date of the committal of that convict or prisoner to that penitentiary or civil prison, the Parole Board of Canada has, subject to Part II of the `Corrections and Conditional Release Act`, exclusive jurisdiction and absolute discretion to grant, refuse to grant, or revoke the parole of that convict or prisoner.
+**(2)** If the punishment of a service convict undergoing punishment in a penitentiary or of a service prisoner undergoing punishment in a civil prison is not suspended under this Act within six months after the date of the committal of that convict or prisoner to that penitentiary or civil prison, the Parole Board of Canada has, subject to Part II of the `Corrections and Conditional Release Act`, exclusive jurisdiction and absolute discretion to grant, refuse to grant, or revoke the parole of that convict or prisoner.

-> **Explanatory Note**:
-> Existing text of subsection 222(2):
-> *Existing Text*:
-> > Where the punishment of a service convict undergoing punishment in a penitentiary or a service prisoner undergoing punishment in a civil prison is not suspended, mitigated, commuted or remitted under this Act within six months after the date of the committal of that convict or prisoner to that penitentiary or civil prison, the Parole Board of Canada has, subject to Part II of the `Corrections and Conditional Release Act`, exclusive jurisdiction and absolute discretion to grant, refuse to grant or revoke the parole of that convict or prisoner.

 ### Section 36

   **(1)** Paragraph 227.19(2)(a) of the Act is replaced by the following:

-    to the officer **conducting** the **summary hearing** and to a person who provides legal advice to the officer with respect to the **hearing**, in the case of a summary **hearing**; or
+    to the officer conducting the summary hearing and to a person who provides legal advice to the officer with respect to the hearing, in the case of a summary hearing; or

   **(2)** Subsections 227.19(3) and (4) of the Act are replaced by the following:

-    **(4)** The officer who **conducted** the summary **hearing** may disclose the information to a review authority, and to a person who provides legal advice to the review authority, with respect to a review of a finding **that** a **person has committed** a **service infraction** or of **any sanction** imposed **by that officer**, if the information is relevant to the review.
+    **(4)** The officer who conducted the summary hearing may disclose the information to a review authority, and to a person who provides legal advice to the review authority, with respect to a review of a finding that a person has committed a service infraction or of any sanction imposed by that officer, if the information is relevant to the review.

 ### Section 37